MobiGary/MobiriseM4blocks/README.md

 Screeenshot of "gear" items here: https://github.com/MobiGary/Mobirise-Configurable-Bootstrap-Menu/blob/master/MobiGaryMenuCog-v2.7.jpg

+<b>2.
+MobiGary Mobirise Configurable Floating Contact Form v1.0 for witsec Mailform Extension v11</b> (https://witsec.nl/extension-mailform.html)
+A Mobirise Bootstrap floating contact form block menu with many configuration settings available from the "gear" configuration icon.
+Note: The installation and configuration of the witsec mailform v11 is a prerequisite for using this block.

+Screeenshot of "gear" items here:
+TBC

 ## <b>Installation and use</b><br>
-From v2.6 onwards a Mobirise extension (mbrext) file is provided.
+A Mobirise extension (mbrext) file is provided.
 To install the extension in the Mobirise Builder follow these steps:
 - Select the "Extensions" option from the left hand main menu
 - Select "import"
 - Browse to the downloaded MobiGaryExtension .mrext file and select "IMPORT ANYWAY" at the unknown source warning